Timing, Fundamentals, and Diversification of NetEase Inc. (NTES) - The Dwinnex

-The closing price of NetEase Inc. (NASDAQ: NTES) was $71.60 for the day, up 9.75% from the previous closing price of $65.24.
-In other words, the price has increased by $+6.36 from its previous closing price.
-On the day, 3119611 shares were traded.
-NTES stock price reached its highest trading level at $72.69 during the session, while it also had its lowest trading level at $69.34.
+NetEase Inc. (NASDAQ: NTES) closed the day trading at $67.44 down -5.01% from the previous closing price of $71.00.
+In other words, the price has decreased by -$3.56 from its previous closing price.
+On the day, 2534791 shares were traded.
+NTES stock price reached its highest trading level at $69.02 during the session, while it also had its lowest trading level at $66.33.

 Top 5 Cheap Stocks to Own Right Now